Striped Cucumber Beetles

 Description & Biology

 The striped cucumber beetle is one of the most damaging pests on cucurbits such as squash, cucumber, melon and pumpkin.
 The larvae can cause severe damage to roots.
 A single beetle can cause severe damage to an emerging plant by feeding on the lower surface of leaves.
 Adults are known to feed inside flowers, preventing pollination and fruit set.
 These beetles also spread bacterial wilt, cucumber mosaic virus, and squash mosaic virus.

 The striped cucumber beetle is about 1/5 inch long, and has a black head and yellow-green wing coverings adorned with three black longitudinal stripes.
 The orange-yellow eggs are laid near the base of the host plants.
 The slender white larva grows to about 1/3 inch long and is dark on each end.
 There is one generation per year.

 Only unmated adults overwinter.
 They overwinter under leaves, rotten logs or almost any other debris found on the ground.
 They emerge from dormancy in the spring when soil temperatures reach 55°F. The newly-awakened adult beetles initially feed on pollen, petals and leaves of willow, apple, hawthorn and more specifically, on their alternate hosts of goldenrod, aster, etc. However, as soon as cucurbits–their preferred hosts–come up or are transplanted, the beetles will fly to these plants to feed and mate.

 Only a few days after mating, the female striped cucumber beetle lays her eggs in the soil.
 The eggs hatch in about 10 days.
 The larvae work their way to the plant roots where they feed for the next 2 to 6 weeks, sometimes causing severe damage.
 The mature larvae pupate in the soil.
-The adults emerge in 7 to 10 days.
+7 to 10 days later, the adult beetles emerge.